Didactic Training

 Application Process

-Applicants in the CT will follow a parallel process to those applying for the general internship track, though they are interviewed primarily by the core faculty members.
+Applicants in the CT follow a parallel process to those applying for the general internship track, though they are interviewed primarily by the core faculty members.

 Funding for Positions

 Funding for interns in the CT is identical to the General track, such that the CAMC Institute for Academic Medicine is the sponsor.
-Internship Faculty leaders will continue to work closely with the CAMC Institute for Academic Medicine to ensure continued funding, since this aligns with the CAMC IAM strategic goals of improving access to child behavioral health treatment.
+Internship faculty leaders continue to work closely with the CAMC Institute for Academic Medicine to ensure continued funding, since this aligns with the CAMC IAM strategic goals of improving access to child behavioral health treatment.

 Faculty